nancydyc/developerFolio/README.md

 #### Deploying to Heroku

-You can host your app via Heroku as well.
-Use the Heroku button below and add an app.json file.
+You can host via Heroku as well.
+Add an app.json file and embed the Heroku button below in the README.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)